-When planning your annual budget, which is something that every company should do, they usually include the new hires estimation.
-Salaries, bonus and benefits would be included on this list.
+When planning your annual budget, which is something that every company should do, a cost to include should be the cost of hiring a new employee.
+Salaries, bonus and benefits and the cost of recruitment would be included on this list.

 However, there is an small little tiny detail that most small and medium companies forget when doing a HR plan.
 The cost of those recruitment processes that you have planned.